Encrypted headless Raspberry Pi running Gentoo

 What my setup involves

-Here are the things that my setup involves:
+Here are the components my setup uses:

 Covering the microSD card installation